rwinch/spring-framework-wiki/Contributor-guidelines.md

 Is there already an issue that addresses your concern?
 Do a bit of searching in our [JIRA issue tracker](https://jira.springsource.org/browse/SPR) to see if you can find something similar.
 If not, please create a new issue before submitting a pull request unless the change is truly trivial, e.g. typo fixes, removing compiler warnings, etc.

-If you're considering any significant change, we recommend proposing and discussing it with the development team in JIRA before putting together a pull request.
-This could save you a lot of time!
+## Discuss non-trivial contribution ideas with committers

+If you're considering anything more than correcting a typo or fixing a minor bug , please discuss it on the [spring-framework-contrib](https://groups.google.com/forum/#!forum/spring-framework-contrib) mailing list before submitting a pull request.
+We're happy to provide guidance but please spend an hour or two researching the subject on your own including searching the mailing list for prior discussions.

 ## Sign the Contributor License Agreement